benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   aspects or sub-problems that you want the students to engage with? what are some of the creative ways you can imagine to get those concepts across?

-- the target age/background/etc of the students is up to you---you could choose early high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc.

 - the Learning Outcomes are really important, and can act as a guide for the rest of the design task---don't leave them till the last minute